opulencephp/docs/view-fortune.md

   1. [Garbage Collection](#garbage-collection)

 <h2 id="introduction">Introduction</h2>
 Fortune is the view engine that comes built into Opulence.
 It simplifies adding dynamic content to web pages.
-You can inject data into your pages, create loops for generating iterative items, escape unsanitized text, and add your own directives.
-To get started using Fortune, simply create files with the extension ".fortune", eg "Master.fortune".
+You can inject data into your pages, extend other views, prevent XSS attacks, and even extend the compiler.
+To get started using Fortune, simply create files with the extension "fortune", eg `Master.fortune`.
 Opulence will detect that the file is a Fortune template and will use the Fortune compiler.

 Fortune uses a lexer to tokenize the raw template into a stream of tokens.
 The tokens are then parsed into an abstract syntax tree, which is transpiled into regular PHP code.
 The transpiler caches the generated PHP code to significantly speed up subsequent requests.